-What should you do if you connect your iPhone or iPad to a Windows or Mac and iTunes doesn’t recognize it?
+What should you do if you connect your iPhone or iPad to a Windows or Mac, but iTunes doesn’t recognize it?
 This guide will show you how to get iTunes or Finder to see an iOS or iPadOS device.

-Apple manages all of its iOS devices using iTunes (or Finder on Macs running macOS Catalina and later), which includes patching, upgrading, and restoring any software.
-What if iTunes fails to recognize your iPhone, iPad, or iPod?
+Apple manages all of its iOS devices using iTunes (or Finder on Mac running macOS Catalina and later), which includes patching, upgrading, and restoring any software.
+What if iTunes on Mac fails to recognize your iPhone, iPad, or iPod?

-In this article, we’ll look at some actions to take if your Apple device isn’t responding, as well as how to get iTunes to see your iOS or iPadOS device.
+In this article, we’ll look at some actions to take if your Apple device isn’t responding, as well as how to get iTunes (on Mac and Windows) to see your iOS or iPadOS device.

 Once you have downloaded the tool, just follow the steps below to fix the problem.

-Step 1: First, launch the tool on your PC, and then tap on System Repair and continue.
+First, launch the tool on your PC, and then tap on iTunes Repair and continue.

 When a computer fails to identify your iPhone, iPad, or iPod, it does not always indicate a serious problem.
-Reasons such as a locked iPhone or an out-of-date iTunes may also result in the iPhone not appearing on PC in Windows 10, Windows 8, or Windows 7.
+Reasons such as a locked iPhone or an out-of-date iTunes may also result in the iPhone not appearing on PC in Windows 11, or Windows 10/8/7.
 So, let’s have a look at some of the solutions for fixing the iPhone not connecting to iTunes on a Windows computer.

 Remove the iPhone from its current USB port and connect it to a different USB port on your computer.
 If the problem was caused by a faulty USB port on your computer or a malfunctioning USB HUB, this simple quick fix should work.